savannahestridge/unaccompanied_tableau_analysis/README.md

 This analysis examines demographic characteristics, custody durations, and sponsor placement outcomes for over 550,000 unaccompanied children recorded between January 2015 and May 2023.
 Drawing on anonymized data provided by The New York Times, supplemented with publicly available data from HHS, this study provides a structured overview of arrival trends, regional distributions, time spent in ORR custody, and subsequent release patterns.

-The analysis is organized into three sections: **Arrival**, which examines the demographics and regional origins of unaccompanied minors; **Detainment**, which explores custody durations within ORR facilities; and **Release to Sponsor**, which analyzes patterns of sponsor placement across the United States.
+The analysis is organized into three sections: **Arrivals**, which examines the demographics and regional origins of unaccompanied minors; **Detainment**, which explores custody durations within ORR facilities; and **Release to Sponsor**, which analyzes patterns of sponsor placement across the United States.
 Findings are presented through descriptive statistics and data visualizations to provide a clearer understanding of the evolving experiences of unaccompanied minors over the past decade.

-### 1. Arrivals: Demographics Overview
+### 1. Arrivals

 </div>